Philippe I, Duke of Orléans: Marriage with Princess Palatine Elizabeth Charlotte

 Philippe married the nineteen-year-old Elizabeth Charlotte, who converted to Roman Catholicism, on 16 November 1671.
 She was not attractive, as Henrietta had been.
 When Philippe first saw her, he is said to have remarked, "How will I ever be able to sleep with her?"
 Madame de Sévigné noted how popular the new Madame was with the court.
 She became renowned for her brusque candor, upright character, and lack of vanity.
-Her letters record how willingly she gave up sharing Philippe's bed at his request after their children's births and how unwillingly she quietly endured the presence of his male favourites in their household.
+Her letters record how willingly she gave up sharing Philippe's bed at his request after their children's births.

 The couple were very happy in the first years of their marriage.
 The Chevalier de Lorraine was in Italy, but returned in spring 1672.
 Pregnant later that year, Elizabeth Charlotte gave birth to a son in June 1673 who was named Alexandre Louis and given the title Duke of Valois.
 The child died, however, in 1676.
 A second son, Philippe, followed in 1674, and then a daughter, Élisabeth Charlotte, in 1676, after which the two mutually agreed to sleep in separate beds.
 Elizabeth Charlotte was praised as being a natural mother.
 Philippe's second son with Elizabeth Charlotte, known as the Duke of Chartres until he inherited the dukedom of Orléans in 1701, later served as Regent of France during the minority of Louis XV.
 Elizabeth Charlotte acted as a mother to Philippe's children by Henrietta and maintained correspondence with them until her last days.